How You Can Help

 Currently, the management and youth of the Harriet Beecher Stowe Apartments are in the process of transforming one of the common area rooms into a “Youth Room”.
 We currently have few resources to help them make this a reality.
 Donations that might help to make this room more comfortable are being accepted.
 We are looking for living room furniture such as couches, chairs, end tables, etc. Any other donation that would be appropriate for children 5-15 years old would also be appreciated.

-If you are interested in making a donation, please contact Bob O’Brien at 570-346-0759 or go to our DONATE NOW page to make an electronic contribution.
+If you are interested in making a donation please go to our DONATE NOW page to make an electronic contribution or mail your contribution to 425 Alder St. Scranton, PA 18505.